 We have two galleries in Madrid.
-The Recoletos 23 gallery, with a surface area of around 1,000 m2. where visual art exhibitions are held.
-The Espacio Miró can be visited at this hall, which has been on display since 2016: a collection consisting of sixty-five pieces of work by Joan Miró and five by Alexander Calder, which are on permanent display as a deposit for at least five years.
+The Recoletos 23 gallery, with a surface area of around 1,000 m2, where visual art exhibitions are held.
+The Espacio Miró has also been on display in this exhibition hall since 2016: this collection consists of sixty-five pieces of work by Joan Miró and five by Alexander Calder, which are on permanent display as a deposit for at least five years.

 Interested in dissemination

 It is our wish to disseminate and bring our activities closer to all the public.
-Hence, since 2004 the educational department has been offering a wide and varied program of activities based on the exhibition program, addressing to children and young people, both at school and family level.
-We provide two permanent activities on our exhibitions: Workshop visits and dynamic visits.
+Hence, since 2004 the educational department has been offering a wide and varied program of activities based on the exhibition program, aimed at children and young people, both for school groups and families.
+We provide two permanent activities in our exhibitions: Workshop visits and dynamic visits.

 Workshop-visits are focused on the analysis and study of 4 or 5 pieces of work.
 Talks and games facilitate comprehension and the critical analysis of art.
 After visiting the exhibition, a creative project is suggested to be done in the workshop.